ionic-team/ionic-framework/.github/CONTRIBUTING.md

 1. Locate the test to modify inside `packages/react/test-app/cypress/integration`.
 2. If a test exists, modify the test by adding an example to reproduce the problem fixed or feature added.
-3. If a new test is needed, the easiest way to do so is to copy an existing test, rename it, and edit the content in the test file.
+3. If a new test is needed, copy an existing test, rename it, and edit the content in the test file.
 4. Run `npm run test` to run your tests.

 #### Building Changes